 First and foremost, we have to acknowledge and reinforce the fact that suicide cannot be attributed to one single cause.

 Listening to a particular type of music or belonging to a group associated with it is no more blameworthy than the influence of books, television, movies, or video games.
-Although each of these can be risk factors for a vulnerable person, a multi-dimensional approach that takes into account all individual psychological elements is necessary to ascertain with certainty if an individual is at risk for suicide.
+Although each of these can be risk factors for a vulnerable person, a multi-dimensional approach that takes into account all individual psychological elements is necessary to ascertain with certainty if an individual is considering suicide.

 As a society, we also must not react irrationally to phenomena like suicide that we do not fully comprehend.
 Yet because suicide is so enigmatic and hard to fathom, it can be tempting to isolate a single factor, especially a social one such as rock music, to make sense of it.
 In some rare cases, societal influences like suggestive lyrics in rock music could be the precipitating cause that sends an extremely at-risk individual over the edge.
 However, we could never say that rock music or participation in a sub-culture associated with a particular style of music directly caused an individual’s suicide.